 Rina Rossi- guitar, vocals, square dance calling

-Rina first came to old time music as a dancer.
-She performed across the midwest and Europe as a member of the Wild Goose Chase Cloggers for ten years.
-After some local callers encouraged her, she quickly learned to call dances for the Monday Night Square Dance in Minneapolis, and has gone on to call dances from California to Germany and many places in between.
+Rina first came to old time music as a dancer, performing across the midwest and Europe as a member of the Wild Goose Chase Cloggers for ten years.
+After some local callers encouraged her, she learned to call dances for the Monday Night Square Dance in Minneapolis, and has gone on to call from California to Germany and many places in between.
 Early on in her clogging days she started learning to play fiddle and guitar and liked it so much that she eventually transitioned from dancer to band member.
-She has led many flatfooting, fiddle, bass, and guitar workshops.
+A former educator, she has led many workshops in flatfooting, fiddle, bass, and guitar.

 Nokosee Fields- bass

 Born and raised in Stillwater, Oklahoma, Nokosee Fields began studying classical violin at a young age.
 After years of learning and performing Classical and Early music, Nokosee has recently turned his attention to various forms of traditional American music, performing, teaching, and touring professionally.
 As a bassist, he tours with the country band Western Centuries.
 As a teacher, he has taught at the Augusta Heritage Center and has been involved with Dancing with the Spirit—an Alaska-based youth and community music program that aims to re-inspire fiddle and dance traditions in indigenous communities throughout the region.